FAQs | Frieze Masters

 What is Frieze Masters Talks?

 Frieze Masters Talks provides a platform for leading artists, museum curators, writers and critics to discuss the history of art and its continuing significance in contemporary practice.
-Talks are hosted in the auditorium and are free for visitors to attend.
-Seats can be reserved from 11am on the day of each talk at the auditorium.
-Podcasts of all talks can be downloaded from frieze.com after the fair.
+Frieze Masters Talks programme was curated in 2021 by Nicholas Cullinan (Director, National Portrait Gallery, London).

 What is Frieze Sculpture?

-Frieze Sculpture is located in The Regent’s Park’s English Gardens at the South end of The Broadwalk connecting Frieze London and Frieze Masters.
-Selected by Clare Lilley, Director of Programme at Yorkshire Sculpture Park, the display brings together exceptional outdoor works by leading artists from around the world.
-Frieze Sculpture will open mid-summer 2018 and run until the close of the Frieze fairs in October.
+Frieze Sculpture is a showcase of major outdoor works located in The Regent’s Park’s English Gardens at the south end of The Broadwalk, connecting Frieze London and Frieze Masters.
+Clare Lilley, Director of Programme at Yorkshire Sculpture Park, will again select and place the works in Frieze Sculpture 2022.
+Frieze Sculpture will open on 14 September and enjoy a three-month display until 13 November.

 Does Frieze produce any publications to accompany the fair?

 Frieze produces Frieze Masters Magazine, an annual publication that looks at historical art through a contemporary lens, reflecting the diverse range of work included in the fair.
-Frieze Masters Magazine opens with short articles on topical issues such as new museums, conservation and art at the intersection of art and film.
-The magazine is edited by Jennifer Higgie, co-editor of frieze magazine and the art direction is undertaken by David Lane.
 The magazine also includes full details of all participating galleries in the fair.
-Published alongside Frieze Masters Magazine, Frieze Week is a feature-led publication introduced in 2015, that celebrates the richness of the fairs, as well as the simultaneous surge of cultural events that take place across the city.
+Published alongside Frieze Masters Magazine, Frieze Week magazine is a feature-led publication introduced in 2015, that celebrates the richness of the fairs, as well as the simultaneous surge of cultural events that take place across the city.
+Both are free publications, distributed at the fairs.

 How do I get to the fair?

-Frieze Masters is located at the north-east corner of The Regent’s Park, near the London Zoo.
-The postcode is NW1 4HA.
-See the location here.
+Frieze Masters is located on Gloucester Green, at the north-east corner of The Regent’s Park, near the London Zoo.
+The postcode is NW1 4HA (Google map).
 Frieze London is approximately 15 minutes walk from Frieze Masters.

 Bus coaches are not allowed into the park.
 The nearest drop-off point is Baker Street Station.

-If I cannot get to Gloucester Green is there any part of the fair that I can still enjoy?
+If I cannot travel to London is there any part of the fair that I can still enjoy?